HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 ## hc!drone_status

-Allows trusted users to view information of relevant ⬡-Drones.
+Allows Trusted Users to view information of relevant ⬡-Drones.
 This command is **DM only** and cannot be used in the HexCorp server.

 Information currently includes:
 - Optimization